Summary

 Connect literature to life

-This chapter teaches how to spot when elaborate displays of righteousness are covering up the exact opposite behavior.
+This chapter teaches how to recognize when elaborate displays are designed to prevent you from noticing what's wrong.

 Practice This Today